 h.
-Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act and the Court's inherent authority authorizing the Federation to request any Internet search engines or service provider referring or linking users to any URL of the Subject Domain Names, which are provided with notice of the order, to permanently disable, de-index or delist all URLs of the Subject Domain Names and/or permanently disable the references or links to all URLs of the Subject Domain Names used by Defendants to promote, offer for sale and/or sell goods bearing counterfeits and/or infringements of the Swiss Marks, based upon Defendants' unlawful activities being conducted via the Subject Domain Names as a whole and via any specific URLs identified by the Federation.
+Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act and the Court's inherent authority authorizing the Federation to request any Internet search engines or service provider referring or linking users to any Uniform Resource Locator ("URL") of the E-commerce Store Names, which are provided with notice of the order, to permanently disable, de-index or delist all URLs of the E-commerce Store Names and/or permanently disable the references or links to all URLs of the E-commerce Store Names used by Defendants to promote, offer for sale and/or sell goods bearing counterfeits and/or infringements of the Swiss Marks, based upon Defendants' unlawful activities being conducted via the E-commerce Store Names as a whole and via any specific URLs identified by the Federation.

 i.
-Entry of an order pursuant to 15 U.S.C. § 1116 and the Court's inherent authority, requiring Defendants, their agent(s) or assign(s), to assign all rights, title, and interest, to their Subject Domain Name(s), and any other domain names being used by Defendants to engage in the business of marketing, offering to sell, and/or selling goods bearing counterfeits and infringements of the Swiss Marks, to the Federation and, if within five (5) days of entry of such order Defendants fail to make such an assignment, the Court order the act to be done by another person appointed by the Court at Defendants' expense, such as the Clerk of Court, pursuant to Federal Rule of Civil Procedure 70(a).
+Entry of an order pursuant to 15 U.S.C. § 1116 and the Court's inherent authority, requiring Defendants, their agent(s) or assign(s), to assign all rights, title, and interest, to their E-commerce Store Name(s), and any other e-commerce store names being used by Defendants to engage in the business of marketing, offering to sell, and/or selling goods bearing counterfeits and infringements of the Swiss Marks, to the Federation and, if within five (5) days of entry of such order Defendants fail to make such an assignment, the Court order the act to be done by another person appointed by the Court at Defendants' expense, such as the Clerk of Court, pursuant to Federal Rule of Civil Procedure 70(a).

 j.
-Entry of an order pursuant to 15 U.S.C. § 1116 and the Court's inherent authority, requiring Defendants, their agent(s) or assign(s), to instruct all search engines to permanently delist or deindex the Subject Domain Name(s), and any other domain names being used by Defendants to engage in the business of marketing, offering to sell, and/or selling goods bearing counterfeits and infringements of the Swiss Marks, and, if within five (5) days of entry of such order Defendants fail to make such a written instruction, the Court order the act to be done by another person appointed by the Court at Defendants' expense, such as the Clerk of Court, pursuant to Federal Rule of Civil Procedure 70(a).
+Entry of an order pursuant to 15 U.S.C. § 1116 and the Court's inherent authority, requiring Defendants, their agent(s) or assign(s), to instruct in writing all search engines to permanently delist or deindex the E-commerce Store Name(s), and any other e-commerce store names being used by Defendants to engage in the business of marketing, offering to sell, and/or selling goods bearing counterfeits and infringements of the Swiss Marks, and, if within five (5) days of entry of such order Defendants fail to make such a written instruction, the Court order the act to be done by another person appointed by the Court at Defendants' expense, such as the Clerk of Court, pursuant to Federal Rule of Civil Procedure 70(a).

 k.
-Entry of an order pursuant to 15 U.S.C. § 1116 and the Court's inherent authority, requiring, upon the Federation's request, Defendants to request in writing permanent termination of any messaging services, usernames, and social media accounts they own, operate, or control on any messaging service and social media platform, and, if within five (5) days of entry of such order Defendants fail to make such a written instruction, the Court order the act to be done by another person appointed by the Court at Defendants' expense, such as the Clerk of Court, pursuant to Federal Rule of Civil Procedure 70(a).
+Entry of an order pursuant to 15 U.S.C. § 1116 and the Court's inherent authority, requiring, upon the Federation's request, Defendants to request in writing permanent termination of any messaging services, e-commerce stores names, usernames, and social media accounts they own, operate, or control on any messaging service and social media platform.

 l.
-Entry of an order requiring Defendants to account to and pay the Federation for all profits earned from Defendants' trademark counterfeiting and infringing and unfairly competitive activities and that the profit award to the Federation be trebled, as provided for under 15 U.S.C. §1117, or, that the Federation be awarded statutory damages from each Defendant in the amount of two million dollars (\$2,000,000.00) per each counterfeit trademark used and product type offered for sale, as provided by 15 U.S.C. §1117(c)(2) of the Lanham Act.
+Entry of an order requiring Defendants to account to and pay the Federation for all profits and damages resulting from Defendants' trademark counterfeiting and infringing and unfairly competitive activities and that the award to the Federation be trebled, as provided for under 15 U.S.C. §1117, or, that the Federation be awarded statutory damages from each Defendant in the amount of two million dollars (\$2,000,000.00) per each counterfeit trademark used and product type offered for sale or sold, as provided by 15 U.S.C. §1117(c)(2) of the Lanham Act.